 If offers better storage, plus a place on top for my printer, Minc and Cricut Explore Air.
 I love having a dedicated space for my craft machines.
 I use them so much more now that I can leave them out.
 (My Silhouette Cameo sits on my desktop, to the left of my computer.)

-I’m planning to fancy up the sideboard just a bit to match the rest of the decor in my feminine home office and craft room.
+After publishing this post, I fancied up the sideboard just a bit to match the rest of the decor in my feminine home office and craft room.

 These paint colors might provide a little hint.
 And I’ll share that transformation soon, I promise.
 I’m just waiting for a few important supplies to arrive.